GULPF/rescrypt/README.md

 # Rescrypt
 Rescrypt is a [Transcrypt](http://transcrypt.org/) implementation of the python re package.

-Regular expression features in standard re __not__ supported in rescrypt:

-  - Look-behinds
-  - Conditionals
-  - Backreferences to groups that did not participate in the match attempt fail to match
+## Regular expression syntax
+With two exceptions, any valid re regex _should_ behave correctly.
+The exceptions:

+  - Lookbehinds (not supported at all)

+  - Backreferences to optional capture groups.
+    In re, such a backreference will always fail if the group is not included in the match.
+    In rescrypt, the backreference will never fail in that scenario.
-    Example: `(a)?\1` matches `aa` but fails to match `b`
+    Example: `(a)?\1` matches both `aa` and `b` in rescrypt, but only `aa` in re.

-API's implemented:
+## Implemented API

   - Top level functions:
     - .compile()